 When in Rome, you will find saints — or bits of them — everywhere.
-Many of them met a grisly demise, such as Santo Stefano Rotondo.
+Many of them met a grisly demise, such as those depicted at Santo Stefano Rotondo.

 One of the art exhibits that’s left the greatest impact on me over my life was one in 1987 at the Metropolitan Museum of Art in New York City.
 It was about the Spanish artist, Francisco de Zurburan, including a series of his paintings of Christian saints.
 Each saint was accompanied by an attribute.